ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 additional requirements:

 AR1:
-: An ALTO server must provide essential information on intermediate network components on the path of a <source, destination> pair that are critical to the QoE of the overlay application.
+: An ALTO Server must provide essential information on intermediate network components on the path of a <source, destination> pair that are critical to the QoE of the overlay application.

 AR2:
-: An ALTO server must provide essential information on how the paths of different <source, destination> pairs share a common network component.
+: An ALTO Server must provide essential information on how the paths of different <source, destination> pairs share a common network component.

 AR3:
-: An ALTO server must provide essential information on the properties associated to the network components.
+: An ALTO Server must provide essential information on the properties associated to the network components.

 The Path Vector extension defined in this document propose a solution to provide